igorkll/embedded-plymouth/README.md

 * "disable_plymouth_escape_handler.patch" - a separate patch that you can apply to your plymouth
 * "release-binary" - ready-made binary releases

+## Install
+1. first, in any case, you will probably need to install plymouth from the repository in order for it to download the scripts needed to add plymouth to initramfs
+2. then you need to compile and install embedded-plymouth so that pressing ESC during boot does not open the console anymore.
+The assembly instructions are below

-## preparing the chroot environment for the build
+## Preparing the chroot environment for the build
 ```
 # debootstrap
 mkdir -p buildchroot